-System time for SSIA computers is updated from The Swedish national time scale, UTC (by SP Technical Research Institute of Sweden) is a national realisation of the Coordinated Universal Time, using the Network Time Protocol (NTP) to synchronize time.
+System time for SSIA computers is updated from The Swedish national time scale, UTC (by RISE) is a national realisation of the Coordinated Universal Time, using the Network Time Protocol (NTP) to synchronize time.

 7. CERTIFICATE AND CRL PROFILES

 The profile for the SSIA Certificates and Certificate Revocation List (CRL) issued by SSIA Certification Authority conform to the specifications contained in the Guidelines published by the CA/Browser Forum, which themselves conform to IETF RFC 5280 Internet X.509 PKI Certificate and Certificate Revocation List (CRL) Profile.